Things to do on this World Photography Day

 5. Join a photo community and watch photography movie or documentary

 It's never too late to start anything, if you're not a member of any photography community yet, then on this Photography Day join a photography community on social media.
 Upload your best photographs or start a discussion and see what happens.
-In addition, don't forget to appreciate and make connections with other photographers because a community is all about supporting each other.
+In addition, don't forget to appreciate and make connections with the other photographers because a community is all about supporting each other.

 National Selfie Day 2019: Remembering the man who took the first selfie in the world in 1839